machbase/machbase-neo/index.md

 ![interfaces](/assets/img/neow-win.png)

-### Choose edition and version manually
+### Choose the released version manually

-Find and download the file of the proper edition and platform from the [releases](./releases/) page.
+Find and download the file for the version and platform from the [releases](./releases/) page.

 ## Tutorials